Blue Mountain Cross Country Camp

 What should I pack my gear into?
 Duffle bags and luggage are both acceptable

 How many pairs of shoes should I bring?
 Refer to the packing list for all recommended items.
 We recommend bringing at least 2 pairs of running shoes because one is bound to get wet.
-It's also recommended to that you bring water shoes or sandals for the shower and the waterfront.
+It can't hurt to have 3 pairs.
+It's also recommended to that you bring sandals (or water shoes) for the shower and the waterfront.
 Don't forget to pack newspaper to help dry out your shoes when they get wet!

 Do I need to bring XC spikes?
 No. Refer to the packing list for all recommended items.
 We don't wear spikes for any of our runs or workouts.